MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 <!-- ====================================================================== -->
 ## Application Guard

-Trusted sites that use Microsoft Defender Application Guard can be automated using Microsoft Edge Driver.
+Trusted sites that use Microsoft Defender Application Guard can be automated using Edge WebDriver.
 Microsoft Defender Application Guard is also called _Application Guard_, for short.

-Untrusted sites that use Application Guard cannot be automated or manipulated using Microsoft Edge Driver.
-Application Guard launches untrusted sites in a container, and this container doesn't expose the remote debugging port that Microsoft Edge Driver needs to communicate with the site.
+Untrusted sites that use Application Guard cannot be automated or manipulated using Edge WebDriver.
+Application Guard launches untrusted sites in a container, and this container doesn't expose the remote debugging port that Edge WebDriver needs to communicate with the site.

 Your enterprise administrator defines what are trusted sites, including cloud resources and internal networks.
 Sites that aren't in the trusted sites list are considered _untrusted_.
-Microsoft Edge Driver can automate both InPrivate windows, and sites in the trusted sites list.
+Edge WebDriver can automate both InPrivate windows, and sites in the trusted sites list.

 For more information about Application Guard, see: